On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 The rule-of-thumb for COGS, excluding the purchases of finished goods, at Group level is as follows:

 2) Approx. 45% of COGS are packaging materials, such as aluminium, glass, PET for both primary and secondary packaging, paper and cardboard, caps, labels, pallets and so on.
 The largest packaging category is cans, accounting for around 40% of our packaging costs.
-For cans, around 50% are the aluminium costs and 50% are conversion cost.
+For cans, around 40% are the aluminium costs and 60% are conversion cost.
+The second largest packaging category is glass, accounting for c.
+30% of our packaging costs.

 3) The remaining 30% of COGS are non-material costs, such as labour, utilities, depreciation and so on.